opengisch/QField-docs/documentation/reference/data-format.en.md

 ### Use COG (Cloud Optimized GeoTIFF)

-COG format will offer best user experience for offline basemap.
+The [Cloud Optimized Geotiff](COG)](https://www.cogeo.org/) format will offer best user experience for offline basemaps.
 Combine with JPEG compression, it will reduce the raster size.

 The following commands will convert a file called `raster.tif` to a COG file `raster_cog.tif` using JPEG compression.
 Make sure you adjust `EPSG:21781` to your desired CRS and `NUM_THREADS` (for example : 6) if you do not want to use all your computer ressources.